 I have that need.
 I enthusiastically married the man I loved, and just like you, I signed on to the forever-and-ever.
 Forget the fact that I come from divorced parents, and so does he!
 We all know the divorce stats.
 But no, no, no!
 Our marriage would survive, I told myself.
-And then, when we divorced, I was genuinely shocked.
+And then, when we divorced and I had to figure out how to sell a diamond ring, I was genuinely shocked.
 Now I see I was genuinely naive.

 Here I am, past that marriage and dating again.
 I’ve been in couple relationships in which I start having girl thoughts about the size of car we would buy to transport our collective kids to the beach, and how we would integrate his art with mine in our charming bungalow big enough for everyone’s brood.
 I am not sure what my romantic future holds, but I know that the forever-and-ever model is a joke.
 When the thought of marriage creeps into my girl thoughts, suddenly the images of the minivan and bunkbeds go black.

 I join the majority of people compelled to be married, but how could marriage possibly work for me?
 How can we embrace what is really going on in the world and make the institution of marriage work for everyone?

 Marriage has evolved and changed throughout history.
 All evidence is blaring in our faces that now is a time for change.

 The new model is a 10-year marriage contract.